chaumin/service-contract/README.md

     From the Swagger screen, click on [contract-resource]() and then click on [POST /api/service-contract]().
 ![](resource/Step4_Create_new_contract1.png)
-    Input value for required parameter (json object have been mentioned in API section) or you can click on the [Excempla value](), system will automatically genrate the example json for you.
+    Input value for required parameter (json object have been mentioned in API section) or you can click on the [Example value](), system will automatically genrate the example json for you.

     Click on [Try it out!]() to send request
 ![](resource/Step4_Create_new_contract2.png)